AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Verification Rules**

 #.
 If the Initializes aspect is specified for a package, then after the body
-   (if it exists) has completed its elaboration, every (entire) variable and state abstraction denoted by a ``name`` in the Initializes aspect shall be initialized (explicitly or implicitly).
+   (which may be implicit if the package has no explicit body) has completed its elaboration, every (entire) variable and state abstraction denoted by a ``name`` in the Initializes aspect shall be initialized.
 A state abstraction is said to be initialized if all of its constituents are initialized.
 An entire variable is initialized if all of its components are initialized.
-   Other parts of the visible state shall not be initialized. abstraction.
+   Other parts of the visible state of the package shall not be initialized.

 #.
 Partial initialization, initializing some but not all of the constituents of
    a state abstraction or components of a entire variable, is not permitted.